UACSc343Spring2021/assignments/HA2.md

 property value.
 Along the left side is a 5 pixel gray column which differentiates this view from the Schedule view.
 The Detail view should align vertically with the Schedule view.
 My example has an additional internal 'ID' property which I am using to differentiate duplicates.
-This feature is not required by you and will not be graded in this assignment.
+This feature (the 'ID' property) is not required by you and will not be graded in this assignment.

 ### Organization